-Throughout its long history, the Booth Museum has always supported a greater understanding of our environment and a scientific approach to wildlife conservation.
+Since 1890 the Booth Museum has supported a scientific approach to wildlife conservation and the environment.

-The museum was founded in 1874 and the methods of its founder reflected the accepted scientific practices of Victorian Britain.
-While some of these activities are now rightly considered unethical, and are often illegal, we believe that there is still much that can be learned from the work that was conducted at this time.
+The museum was founded by Edward Booth in 1874 and he used the accepted scientific practices of Victorian Britain.
+While some of these activities are now rightly considered unethical, and are often illegal, there is still much that can be learned from the work that was conducted at this time.

 - Studies of Gorilla skulls contributing to veterinary analyses of pathological conditions amongst living populations